Despite Pullman and Moscow being two prominent border towns on the Palouse, a recent rift has formed between them — marijuana.

 This is where the negative connotation towards marijuana began, while Americans commonly associated violence with marijuana use.

-Davila said much of the stigma surrounding marijuana during this time began with President Nixon and the war on drugs.
+Davila said much of the stigma surrounding marijuana began with the President Richard Nixon era and the war on drugs.

 “He started that, and people ran with it,” Davila said.

-Despite marijuana’s bumpy road toward legalization, it is now legal for medical use in 44 states and recreational use in eight states.
+Despite marijuana’s bumpy road toward legalization, it is now legal for medical use in 44 states and recreational use in eight states and the District of Columbia.

 However, according to the Marijuana Policy Project, Idaho is one of only two remaining states whose law does not acknowledge marijuana in any way, along with Kansas.